-Remote workforces have become increasingly common, but how do you know if your remote staff is actually working and not wasting time?
+While common, remote workforces present a unique challenge.
+But how do you know if your remote staff is actually working and not wasting time?

 Remote workforces have become increasingly common, especially in the startup world.
 But how can you tell if your remote staff is spending the appropriate amount of time actually working?
 11 entrepreneurs from YEC share their favorite apps for tracking the amount of time remote employees spend on their projects.

 "I find TimeDoctor to be the best tool in the market for tracking time for remote employees.
 It even has the option for screen capture, required work hours and everything you could want in a time tracking software." –Syed Balkhi, OptinMonster

 "The Project Management Roadmap application was so resourceful in tracking time for our remote employees, that we began tracking time for our in-house team, too!
 Productivity has spiked, as has our return on our employees' trackable time.
 It has been incredibly important to our business." – Joe Apfelbaum, Ajax Union

 Related Article: 7 Affordable Productivity Tools for Small Business Owners

 "Our remote team has used Basecamp for years to manage project based work quite successfully.
 Recently, we have added hourly consulting to our suite of services.
 TickSpot has been a huge help to not only track time, but make sure projects stay on budget.
 It integrates directly with Basecamp and allows our team members to see in real time how close to finishing the project they are." – Nicole Munoz, Start Ranking Now